Zenika/certificateManager/README.md

 `certificateManager config Certtemplate` .
 The config file will be named `$HOME/.config/certificateManager/serverCert-default.json`

 This software allows you to use different config files at runtime with the `-e` flag.
 For instance, if I wanted to run the tool using the config for a server named mediaserver1, you would something like this:
-`certificateManager -e mediaserver1 OTHER_COMMANDS`.
+`certificateManager -c mediaserver1 OTHER_COMMANDS`.
 This would fetch all of its required info from `$HOME/.config/certificateManager/mediaserver1.json`

 <H3>Create a custom root CA</H3>
 Assuming that you have a config file named `rootca.json` :<br>
-`certificateManager -e rootca ca create`<br>
+`certificateManager -c rootca ca create`<br>
 Please have a look at the different flags you could use: `certificateManager ca -h` or `certificateManager ca create -h`

 <H3>Create a server certificate signed against your own root CA</H3>
 Assuming you have a config file named `server.json` :<br>
-`certificateManager -e server.json cert create`.
+`certificateManager -c server.json cert create`.
 Again, `certificateManager cert -h` is your friend.

 As a matter of fact, this software uses GO's COBRA-CLI framework, a very arg parser commonly used by Docker, Kubernetes, Terraform.
 You can get help from many, if not all commands.